 GAB's second function is reliable cluster communications.
 GAB provides guaranteed delivery of point-to-point and broadcast messages to all nodes.
-The VCS engine uses a private IOCTL (provided by GAB) to tell GAB that it is alive.
+The Veritas High Availability Engine uses a private IOCTL (provided by GAB) to tell GAB that it is alive.